SelrahcD/burritalks/content/talks/sara-pellegrini-kill-aggregate!/index.md

 ---

-Sara Pellegrini lists multiple problems with the aggregate patterns, which one the most challenging tactical pattern to have a good grasp of because:
+Sara Pellegrini lists multiple problems with the aggregate patterns, which is one the most challenging tactical pattern to have a good grasp of because:

 - they do not fit storytelling
 - they put focus on the model instead of the behaviour